zemchuks/contact-keeper-MERN/README.md

  ![GitHub repo size](https://img.shields.io/github/repo-size/zemchuks/contact-keeper-MERN)
 ## Contact Store

-This is an application where you can register, login, create and store contact information.
+This is a MERN Stack application where you can register, login, create and store contact information.
+Front-end technology is built with React while the back-end and database is built with Mongo DB, Node.js and express.

 The Project was hosted on Heroku.
 Demo can be found [Here](https://gentle-waters-77639.herokuapp.com/landing)